JoshuaWise/vapr/docs/contributing.md

 ### 3. No overly opinionated features

-Vapr doesn't parse query parameters for you because different query specifications exists; Vapr's router provides options for customizing its behavior.
+Vapr doesn't parse query parameters for you because different query specifications exists.
 Likewise, new features of Vapr should not be opinionated in ways that favor some use-cases over others.

 ### 4. Be strict about security and correctness